40843245/PhoneDevelopment/Android/with Java/widget/textview/text/related method/setText.md

   where

   <your-application-name> is the name of your application in the project.

+  To change the color of text, you must access TextView instance.

+  You can either access the existing TextView instance with either id or create a new one.
+Then change it.

   Again, for more fully about these details, see the following figure.